-- (a) the Authorised Person's failure to satisfy the fit and proper requirements; or - (b) any matter which could have a significant adverse effect on the Authorised Person's reputation; or - (c) any matter in relation to the Authorised Person which could result in serious adverse consequences to the financial system or to other Authorised Persons; or - (d) a significant breach of a Rule by the Authorised Person or any of its Employees; or - (e) a breach by the Authorised Person or any of its Employees of any requirement imposed by any applicable law by the Authorised Person or any of its Employees; or - (f) any proposed restructuring, merger, acquisition, reorganisation or business expansion which could have a significant impact on the Authorised Person's risk profile or resources; or - (g) any material deficiency, material weakness or material failure in the Authorised Firm's internal control functions; or - (h) any significant failure in the Authorised Person's systems or controls, including a failure reported to the Authorised Person by the Authorised Person's Auditor; or - (i) any action that would result in a material change in the capital adequacy or solvency of the Authorised Person; or - (j) non-compliance with Rules due to an emergency outside the Authorised Person's control and the steps being taken by the Authorised Person; or - (k) the implementation or planned implementation of a major new or revised information technology systems or new technology affecting the firm's business, risk profile or resources. - 6.2.4.
+- (a) the Authorised Person's failure to satisfy the fit and proper requirements; or - (b) any matter which could have a significant adverse effect on the Authorised Person's reputation; or - (c) any matter in relation to the Authorised Person which could result in serious adverse financial consequences to the financial system or to other Authorised Persons; or - (d) a significant breach of a Rule by the Authorised Person or any of its Employees; or - (e) a breach by the Authorised Person or any of its Employees of any requirement imposed by any applicable law by the Authorised Person or any of its Employees; or - (f) any proposed restructuring, merger, acquisition, reorganisation or business expansion which could have a significant impact on the Authorised Person's risk profile or resources; or - (g) any significant failure in the Authorised Person's systems or controls, including a failure reported to the Authorised Person by the Authorised Person's Auditor; or

+- (h) any action that would result in a material change in the capital adequacy or solvency of the Authorised Person; or - (i) non-compliance with Rules due to an emergency outside the Authorised Person's control and the steps being taken by the Authorised Person.

+6.2.4.
 Major Acquisitions

-- 1. A Banking Business Firm as defined in BBR Rules, which makes or proposes to make a Major Acquisition as defined in (2) must: - (a) if it is a Domestic Firm, comply with the requirements in Rule 11.10.9; and - (b) if it is a Branch, comply with the requirements in Rule 11.10.10. - 2.
-Subject to (3), a Major Acquisition is an acquisition in which the relevant Authorised Firm acquires or proposes to acquire, directly or indirectly, a shareholding in a Body Corporate where that acquisition: - (a) is of a value (whether by one acquisition or a series of acquisitions) of 10% or more of: - i. the Authorised Firm's Capital, as defined in BBR Rules; or - ii. the capital resources of the Authorised Firm calculated in accordance with the requirements of the Financial Services Regulator in its home jurisdiction, if it is operating as a Branch in the AIFC; or - (b) even if it does not exceed the 10% threshold referred to in (a), it is reasonably likely to have a significant regulatory impact on the Authorised Firm's activities. - 3.
-An acquisition is not a Major Acquisition for the purposes of (2) if it is an investment made by an Authorised Firm: - a. in accordance with the terms of a contract entered into by the Authorised Firm as an incidental part of its ordinary business; or - b. as a routine transaction for managing the Authorised Firm's own investment portfolio and therefore can reasonably be regarded as made for a purpose other than acquiring management or control of a Body Corporate either directly or indirectly.
+- (1) A Bank as defined in BBR Rules, which makes or proposes to make a Major Acquisition as defined in (2) must: - (a) if it is incorporated in the AIFC, comply with the requirements in Rule 6.2.4 (4) of GEN rules; and - (b) if it is a Branch, comply with the requirements in Rule 6.2.4 (7) of GEN rules. - (2) Subject to (3), a Major Acquisition is an acquisition in which the relevant Bank acquires or proposes to acquire, directly or indirectly, a shareholding in a Body Corporate where that acquisition: - (a) is of a value (whether by one acquisition or a series of acquisitions) of 10% or more of: - (i) the Bank's Capital, as defined in BBR Rules; or - (ii) the capital resources of the Bank calculated in accordance with the requirements of the Financial Services Regulator in its home jurisdiction, if it is operating as a Branch in the AIFC; or - (b) even if it does not exceed the 10% threshold referred to in (a), it is reasonably likely to have a significant regulatory impact on the Bank's activities. - (3) An acquisition is not a Major Acquisition for the purposes of (2) if it is an investment made by a Bank: - (a) in accordance with the terms of a contract entered into by the Bank as an incidental part of its ordinary business; or - (b) as a routine transaction for managing the Bank's own investment portfolio and therefore can reasonably be regarded as made for a purpose other than acquiring management or control of a Body Corporate either directly or indirectly.